MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 * Calls to functions and subroutines in other modules from kernels should be avoided if possible.
-While historically this has been allowed, it causes problems for the PSyclone when generating GPU code.
+While historically this has been allowed, it causes problems for PSyclone when generating GPU code.

 PSyclone and psykal-lite code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^